sousou63/ChatFilter/README.md

 ## ⚙️ How to Use

-1. Install the addon by placing the `ChatFilter` folder into:
+1. Install the addon by placing the `ChatFilter-main` folder into:
 Interface/AddOns/

+2. Rename it `ChatFilter`

 3. Open `ChatFilter.lua`.

-4. Add or remove keywords inside the `blockedWords` list.
-Example:
+4. Add or remove keywords inside the `blockedWords` list if needed.
+Example :

 ```lua
 local blockedWords = {